draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 - ``exclude_dna``: If set to True, reactions containing the keyword ``DNA`` in their name are not added.
 - ``exclude_rna``: If set to True, reactions containing the keyword ``RNA`` in their name are not added.
-- ``formula_check``: Allow only reactions, whoose metabolites' formulas are of a certain quality.
+- ``formula_check``: Allow only reactions, whose metabolites' formulas are of a certain quality.

     a. ``"none"``: No restriction
     b. ``"existence"``: Formula exists (exludes empty string and None/NaN values)